 Quality content helped establish a Fortune 1000 brand

-When Insurance Auto Auctions (IAA) contacted The Simons Group in 2006, the vehicle auction salvage company was growing rapidly, adding customers, locations and employees.
+When Insurance Auto Auctions (IAA) contacted The Simons Group in 2006, the vehicle auction salvage company was growing rapidly, adding customers, locations and employees and was in need of quality content.
 At the time, Dan Oscarson, who is now IAA’s vice president of global market development, managed the firm’s marketing.
 He needed help from a creative agency that understood IAA’s business, goals and customers, and could manage high-level marketing with minimal hand-holding.

 “We needed a partner who would get to know our business, our key people and the key messages we wanted to convey to our vehicle providers [insurance companies] and buyers,” he says.
 “The Simons Group team dove right in and learned quickly, making it easy for us to ramp up our marketing.”